Basic Representations of Genus Zero Nonabelian Hodge Spaces

-Passing to the global situation, to any algebraic connection $(E,\nabla)$ on a Zariski open subset $\Sigma\smallsetminus \mathbf a$ of $\Sigma$, by restricting the connection on a small disc around each singularity and considering its formalization there, one associates global formal data $(\bm\Theta,\bm\Ccal):=(\Theta_a, \Ccal_a)_{a\in \mathbf a}$.
+Passing to the global situation, to any algebraic connection $(E,\nabla)$ on a Zariski open subset~${\Sigma\smallsetminus \mathbf a}$ of $\Sigma$, by restricting the connection on a small disc around each singularity and considering its formalization there, one associates \emph{global formal data} $(\bm\Theta,\bm\Ccal):=(\Theta_a, \Ccal_a)_{a\in \mathbf a}$.

-The Stokes circles of $\Theta_a$ at each singularity $a\in \Sigma$ correspond to the exponential factors of the connection in the Turritin-Levelt normal form at $a$, and the conjugacy classes $\Ccal_a$ encode its the formal monodromy.
+The Stokes circles of $\Theta_a$ at each singularity $a\in \Sigma$ correspond to the exponential factors of the connection in the Turritin--Levelt normal form at $a$, and the conjugacy classes $\Ccal_a$ encode its formal monodromy.
 In particular, the connection has a regular singularity at $a$ if and only if its only Stokes circle at $a$ is the tame circle $\cir{0}_a$.

-\begin{remark} Notice that if we wanted to work with the full nonabelian Hodge package, we would need to consider weighted conjugacy classes (cf. \cite{boalch2011riemann}).
-Here for simplicity, since we won't be trying in this work to prove that the different classes of representations correspond as one expects to isomorphisms between the full nonabelian Hodge spaces, we will just work will standard (unweighted) conjugacy classes. \end{remark}
+\begin{Remark} Notice that if we wanted to work with the full nonabelian Hodge package, we would need to consider weighted conjugacy classes (cf.\ \cite{boalch2011riemann}).
+Here for simplicity, since we will not be trying in this work to prove that the different classes of representations correspond as one expects to isomorphisms between the full nonabelian Hodge spaces, we will just work with standard (unweighted) conjugacy classes. \end{Remark}